Companies are increasingly understanding the value of employee experience in today’s quickly changing workplace.

 Following are the top 20 employee experience survey questions you must ask your employees:

-The most important employee experience question is the employee Net Promoter Score (eNPS) question, that not helps measure employee experience but also, employee loyalty.
+The most important staff experience question is the employee Net Promoter Score (eNPS) question, which helps measure experience and loyalty, employee satisfaction, and engagement.

 1. Is there a proper understanding of the strategic objectives of the organization?